 If your looking for a way to improve your gut health, look no further.

-The high fiber content of beetroots aids digestion by proving our gut with good bacteria.
-This increase in dietary fiber can help with conditions linked to your digestive system too, like inflammatory bowel disease and preventing constipation.
+The high fibre content of beetroots aids digestion by proving our gut with good bacteria.
+This increase in dietary fibre can help with conditions linked to your digestive system too, like inflammatory bowel disease (IBD) and preventing constipation.